 Retired Educator, Professional Christian Counselor and American Red Cross Volunteer, Dr. E. Laverne Williams, has imparted wisdom to high school graduates from Central Florida for years.
-And the tradition continues: She participates in drive-by graduation celebrations sponsored by her church, Macedonia Missionary Baptist Church of Eatonville, acknowledging scholarship and honorable mention recipients.
+And the tradition continue recently when she participated in drive-by graduation celebrations sponsored by her church, Macedonia Missionary Baptist Church of Eatonville, acknowledging scholarship winners and honorable mention recipients.

 Also, in a recent interview, she shared some wisdom nuggets to hold on to during challenging times like these.
 The nuggets, meant for high school graduates heading off to college, military, vocational schools or the workforce, are good for anyone feeling an overwhelming amount of stress, social isolation, trauma or various social, emotional and mental health issues.

 Take note of Dr. Williams’ own “Be-Attitudes” nuggets:

 ▪ Be unapologetically yourself: You will never influence the world by trying to be like the world.